Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/README.md

 - reports/ - Example outputs and diagrams
 - data/ - empty folders showing where data WOULD go

+### Question-to-Theme Mapping
+This project also includes a dedicated /mapping folder containing the question-to-theme mapping tables used during manual analysis.
+These tables show how NHS Staff Survery questions align with the hierarchical People Promise taxonomy and were developed through four years of qualitative coding.
+They provide transparency, support reproducibility, and help future analysts understand how free text themes relate back to the survey structure

 ## IG and ethics summary
 Project follows key principle